2020 Solutions Journalism Educators Academy Participants

 Solutions journalism is a rigorous and fact-driven approach to reporting credible responses to societal problems.
 The Academy is designed for university journalism faculty members interested in learning how to teach solutions journalism at the collegiate level.
 It will be held

 The Solutions Journalism Educators Academy is a two-day training on teaching solutions journalism at the collegiate level.
 The Academy covers teaching the four qualities; framing, sourcing and finding solutions stories; advocacy, rigor and impostors; community engagement and interviewing; story structure; creating learning goals and objectives; and refining assignments and instructional activities.
 The Academy is an initiative of the Catalyst Journalism Project and is made possible with a grant from the Solutions Journalism Network, with funding from the Enlight Foundation.

 - How solutions journalism can engage students and audiences

 - How to teach student to frame, source, interview for and structure solutions stories for print and multimedia

 - How to develop class lectures, discussion, exercises and assignments for SoJo courses or SoJo modules within existing journalism courses

-The Academy will be led by University of Oregon School of Journalism and Communication instructor Kathryn Thier.
-Faculty members Nicole Dahmen and Brent Walth will assist with the Academy.
+The Academy is organized by University of Oregon School of Journalism and Communication faculty members Nicole Dahmen and Brent Walth.
+Kathryn Thier will lead the academy, with Dahmen and Walth also teaching sessions.
 A representative of the Solutions Journalism Network team will also participate in the Academy.

 - Nicole Dahmen, Ph.D., an associate professor, is a visual communication scholar with a focus on solutions journalism and multimedia reporting and teaching.
 She is becoming a leading scholar on the theory and practice of solutions journalism and other contextual reporting forms.